Group 30

 By producing engaging new designs for The Firs Botanical Gardens, owned by The University of Manchester, we hope to win funding to transform the neglected gardens into a new community hub in the heart of Fallowfield.
 The botanical revival will promote education and collaboration within a relaxing, green space.

-Celia B / Alex W / Irena Renata D / Claire A / Sophie C / Hannah O
+Alex W / Celia B / Claire A / Irena Renata D / Sophie C / Hannah O

 WHAT IS EVENTS?